 How to use a Pulse Sensor with Arduino to measure Heart Rate.

-Pulse sensor with Arduino
+Pulse sensor with Arduino for measuring heart rate

 Pulse sensors are used in several projects for athletes, gaming, home appliances and mobile phone developers where there is need for reading heart rate data.
 In this tutorial I’ll focus on one of the low-power plug-and-play pulse sensor for Arduino.